applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 <a name="description" />

 ##### Description
-Screen Plugins are plugins that are presented as standalone screens, A user can trigger the launch of a screen from navigation bar, root (menu) or selected click on any cell inside application.
-This plugins can be native or react native.
+`Screen Plugins` are plugins that are presented as standalone screens, A user can trigger the launch of a screen from navigation bar, root (menu) or click on any cell inside application.
+These plugins can be native or react native.
 In this document you can find a guide that explains how to configure such a plugin.
 In addition, screen plugins provide an API that gives developers to ability to customize their plugin via Zapp's UI-Builder.

 ![ScreenPluginsGeneral.png](./Files/ScreenPluginsGeneral.png)
 ***